ethereum/consensus-specs/specs/networking/libp2p-standardization.md

 - Cipher: `AES-128` (also supports `AES-256`, `TwofishCTR`)
 - Digests: `SHA256` (also supports `SHA512`)

+Secio is being deprecated.
+[Noise](https://noiseprotocol.org/noise.html) is currently the most likely candidate to be adopted for Ethereum 2.0 clients in the short term.

-*Note: Secio is being deprecated in favour of [TLS 1.3](https://github.com/libp2p/specs/blob/master/tls/tls.md) or [Noise](https://perlin-network.github.io/noise/).
-It is our intention to transition to use TLS 1.3 or Noise for encryption between nodes, rather than Secio.*
+*Note: Secio is being deprecated in favour of [TLS 1.3](https://github.com/libp2p/specs/blob/master/tls/tls.md) or [Noise](https://noiseprotocol.org/noise.html).
+It is our intention to transition to use TLS 1.3 + QUIC in the long term.*

 ## Protocols